 For: Spa worshippers

-A luxurious new sanctuary has just opened on the Somerset Levels, taking inspiration from its untouched natural surroundings.
+A luxurious new sanctuary has opened on the Somerset Levels, taking inspiration from its untouched natural surroundings.
 Elements Boutique Spa, part of the peaceful Windmill Retreat Estate, is proud purveyor of a wholly relaxing rural experience featuring outdoor heated spa pool, sauna, a spacious relaxation area and range of Aromatherapy Associates treatments, all contributing to its haven of wellbeing in the midst of the West Country.
 Therapies are also available for guests going through cancer treatment.
-Guests can relish an overnight retreat in one of the sumptuous, secluded lodges – Allwynds, with its bubbling hot tub and private balcony, The Millstone with its flickering log burner or perhaps Levels View with its pleasant balcony – all a short stroll away from the local nature reserve, the historic ruins of St Michael’s Church and Burrow Mump.
+Relish an overnight retreat in one of the sumptuous, secluded lodges – Allwynds, with its bubbling hot tub and private balcony, The Millstone with its flickering log burner or perhaps Levels View with its pleasant balcony – all a short stroll away from the local nature reserve, the historic ruins of St Michael’s Church and Burrow Mump.

 For: History boys (and girls)

 Fifteenth-century coaching inn Sign of the Angel, AKA The Babberton Arms from Harry Potter and the Half-Blood Prince (part of the movie was filmed in the Wiltshire watering hole) has five unique rooms we’d give our right arm to stay in – with quirky features from architects of centuries past.
-Downstairs is a panelled sitting room where you can plan out your days in dreamy National Trust village Lacock, a cracking two AA-rosette restaurant and a paddock which will gradually subsidise the produce for the kitchen, plus a garden reaching down to a stream – ideal for a cream tea on a summer’s day.
+Downstairs is a panelled sitting room where you can plan out your days in dreamy National Trust village Lacock, plus a cracking two AA-rosette restaurant, a paddock which will gradually subsidise the produce for the kitchen, and a garden reaching down to a stream – ideal for a cream tea on a summer’s day.
 Closer to home, try Berwick Lodge, nestled in a pastoral location a short drive from central Bristol, with views that reach across to Wales.
 It’s a magnificent manor house that started life in the 1890s, with enchanting gardens, contemporary style expertly combined with historic elegance, 14 individually designed rooms and an award-winning fine dining restaurant.

 For: A drop of romance